 support a straw buyer’s income.

-The reason for the update is the fact that there have not been any major indictments for mortgage fraud in Oakland County and yet I believe there has been a significant amount of fraud.
+I do not believe there has been any major indictments for mortgage fraud of the transactions I have identified in Oakland County and yet I believe there has been a significant amount of fraud.

 Based on my analysis, I have concluded that law enforcement, particularly the FBI, has failed to take timely and effective action to combat mortgage fraud and thus they have failed to protect the citizens of Oakland County.
 Even though the FBI routinely receives reports from lenders identifying suspicious activities, my analysis shows possible fraud as far back as 2005.
 For now, mortgage fraud appears to be the perfect crime.
 If and when the U.S. Attorney indicts those responsible, one can only wonder if there will be anyone left to prosecute and any funds left to recover.